Teachers are tasked with a very important job – educate future generations. But are they taking the time to plan for their own futures?

 Pay Off Student Loans

 Coming straight out of college and entering the workforce can be exciting, but also stressful.
-All former students have to remember the importance of paying student loan debt.
-The goal should be to pay off as much of the loan as possible and as quickly as possible to avoid added interest.
+Putting the right plans in place can help minimize stress and set you up for success.
+Paying student loan debt is one key priority.
+The goal should be to pay off as much of the loan as possible and to do it as quickly as possible to avoid added interest.

 Some teachers are also eligible to participate in a loan forgiveness program depending on where they work.

 One of the most important financial moves anyone can make is to establish an emergency fund in case of an unexpected expense or life event.
 Set aside an amount that is 3 to 6 months’ worth of income in case you need it.